MarkPuchalaII/Testing-Environments/README.md

 Base, raw testing here!
 Expect random unpolished tools, but no finished concepts.

-#Angular2-quickstart
-I did the AngularJS 5-minute quickstart found at their website!
-Try it yourself at https://angular.io/docs/js/latest/quickstart.html.

 #Chrome Music Lab Master
 I'm dissecting this to learn how I can make something of my own like it.